A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex: Simulations

-where $\lambda_{1i}$ and $\lambda_{2i}$ are dual variables for the constraints on $y_i$.
-By introducing auxiliary binary variables $z_i$ and $w_i$ and a sufficiently large constant $M$, the problem \eqref{MPEC} can be turned to an \ac{mip} problem as
+Here, we first define the \ac{mip} formulation of the problem \eqref{prob0}.
+This formulation is used as a benchmark to evaluate the computational efficiency of the convex equivalent of the bilevel problem.
+By introducing dual variables $\lambda_{1i}, \lambda_{2i}$, auxiliary binary variables $z_i, w_i$ and a sufficiently large constant $M$, the problem~\eqref{prob0} can be turned to an \ac{mip} problem as

 Details of this approach can be found in \cite{fortuny1981representation}.